 Across many coastal ecosystems, nutrient loading has lead to eutrophication, a subsequent draw down of dissolved oxygen and concurrent increases in carbon dioxide.
 These hypoxic and acidified conditions will likely intensify with continued climate change.
 My current research investigates the severity, persistence, variability, and physiological/ecological effects of co-occurring hypoxia and acidification in the coastal zone.
-Much of my research emphasizes the effects of these stressors on both ecologically and economically important marine organisms.
+Much of my research emphasizes the effects of these stressors on both ecologically and economically important organisms such as shellfish

 Coastal change & restoration

 Due to the anthropogenic activities of eutrophication, fisheries depletion, and climate change, coastal systems are in a time of unprecedented change and the fate of many important ecosystems is uncertain.
 In an effort to better understand these changing systems, a significant portion of my research focuses on ecological and/or biogeochemical functioning within degraded coastal systems, with an emphasis on refining restorative approaches and informing policy/management practices.